dino-rodriguez/optibnb/preprocessing/cleaning.md

 ### Feature Emptiness and Initial Cleaning

-<p>Before imputing missing values, we should examine the percentage of values that are missing from each feature.
-Imputing data for a feature with too much missing data can bias the model.</p>
+Before imputing missing values, we should examine the percentage of values that are missing from each feature.
+Imputing data for a feature with too much missing data can bias the model.

 ```python